What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 - Ask for complete hospital records from the birth hospitalization (not just a discharge summary).
 If possible, request fetal monitoring strips and NICU flow sheets.

-- Track functional changes over time: feeding, sleep, tone, mobility milestones, and communication.
+- Track functional changes over time: feeding, sleep, muscle tone, mobility milestones, and communication.

-If you would like to read a complementary overview of legal options families may consider after a CP diagnosis, you may also find this helpful: What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?
+If you’d like to read a complementary overview of legal options families may consider after a CP diagnosis, this is helpful: What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 FAQs